Fabian-Gruenbichler/rust/src/tools/cargo/src/doc/src/reference/build-scripts.md

 `cdylib` library target.
 Its usage is highly platform specific.
 It is useful to set the shared library version or the runtime-path.

+### `cargo::error=MESSAGE` {#cargo-error}

+The `error` instruction tells Cargo to display an error after the build script has finished running, and then fail the build.

+ > Note: Build script libraries should carefully consider if they want to
+ > use `cargo::error` versus returning a `Result`.
+It may be better to return
+ > a `Result`, and allow the caller to decide if the error is fatal or not.
+ > The caller can then decide whether or not to display the `Err` variant
+ > using `cargo::error`.

+> **MSRV:** Respected as of 1.84

 ### `cargo::warning=MESSAGE` {#cargo-warning}

 The `warning` instruction tells Cargo to display a warning after the build script has finished running.
-Warnings are only shown for `path` dependencies (that is, those you're working on locally), so for example warnings printed out in [crates.io] crates are not emitted by default.
+Warnings are only shown for `path` dependencies (that is, those you're working on locally), so for example warnings printed out in [crates.io] crates are not emitted by default, unless the build fails.
 The `-vv` "very verbose" flag may be used to have Cargo display warnings for all crates.

 ## Build Dependencies